hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

 ~~~~~~~~~~

 We start by collecting the logged data using DDQN :cite:`van2016deep` as a behavior policy.
-Note that, in the following example, we use :doc:`RTBGym <subpackages/rtbgym_about>` (a sub-package of SCOPE-RL) and `d3rlpy <https://github.com/takuseno/d3rlpy>`_.
+Note that in the following example, we use :doc:`RTBGym <subpackages/rtbgym_about>` (a sub-package of SCOPE-RL) and `d3rlpy <https://github.com/takuseno/d3rlpy>`_.
 Please satisfy the `requirements <https://github.com/hakuhodo-technologies/scope-rl/blob/main/requirements.txt>`_ in advance.

 .. code-block:: python